 Blankets, books, and music are all excellent items to put in comfort baskets.
 So are lumps of clay to pound, exercise bands to stretch, and squishy balls to squeeze.
+Sensory activities can help small kids deal with anxiety.
 Older children may like to keep a journal or sketchbook in their basket, or even a bottle of bubble bath to use.

 If you’re using a large area or a whole room as the feel-good spot, you could also include bigger items such as a punching bag or trampoline.
 The idea is to fill the area with items to help your child relieve stress and begin to calm down.
 Some children benefit from a physical outlet, while others prefer emotional outlets.

-Talk with your child about what makes a positive time-out effective.
+4. Talk with your child about what makes a time-out effective.

 Ask your child if she would like to go by herself or if she’d like you to come too when she’s feeling upset.

 Children have different preferences for this; some kids may feel “banished” if they are expected to go alone, and would feel more secure if you’re there supporting them, while others need to be left alone to decompress.
 It is important to respect their preferences and understand that these may change over the years.

 Parents can ensure that positive time-outs are truly in their child’s best interest if they ask for input, work together to understand everyone’s needs, remain flexible, and keep in mind the big picture; that a time-out is just a way of helping a child feel better so they can do better.